John Henry Whallen: Political boss

-through which the political filth of Louisville runs."
+through which the political filth of Louisville runs".
 Whallen successfully executed an especially wild scheme in 1892, when he was convinced his choice for city chancellor would lose a fair primary.
 As primaries were exempt from most election laws, he was able to convince the party that a house-to-house canvass would be superior to any other form of primary election.
 This had both the effect of disenfranchising thousands of voters who couldn't be at home at the specified times, and ensuring that bought votes were cast the way they were supposed to be.

 Throughout his career, Whallen used nearly every method imaginable to manipulate elections.
 He had police intimidate black voters, and had voting locations in Republican-heavy precincts moved at the last moment or colluded to create impossibly long waits at them.
 He hired repeat voters, bought votes, threatened to take away patronage jobs, and even managed to annul a primary election in 1899 when it appeared his candidate was going to lose.

 In 1900 Whallen's machinations were investigated after the assassination of Governor William Goebel.
 Whallen had attempted to bribe a senator to oppose Goebel just weeks before the assassination.
 The massively corrupt 1905 Louisville mayoral election, eventually invalidated by the Kentucky Court of Appeals, was the beginning of the end of his machine's power to buy elections outright.
 Whallen's machine did manage to elect its chosen candidates in 1909 and 1913, relying increasingly on race-baiting tactics to insinuate that blacks would be given equal rights if a Republican was elected.
 The machine lost its power after Whallen's death.

 Whallen was popular amongst Catholics, immigrants and blue-collar workers, who were often at the center of his schemes.

-Death and honors
+Personal life and death

 Whallen was made a Kentucky Colonel and known by the nickname "Colonel Johnny".
 He was also given the Cross of Honor, the highest award of the Daughters of the Confederacy.

+Whallen married three times, to Marian Hickey, Sarah Jane (last name unknown), and Grace Edwards Goodrich.
+He had three children with Marian and adopted Grace's daughter.

+Whallen died December 3, 1913, following an illness lasting several months.
 He was buried in Louisville's St. Louis Cemetery.
 His estate, Spring Bank Park, became Chickasaw Park after his death.
 His home at 4420 River Park Drive was razed in 1947 and became the site of Bishop Flaget High School.